-If having done this, that you feel that you would like to discuss your concerns further then please make an appointment to see our SENCo (special educational needs coordinator), Mrs. Cathy Ferri, who can advise you on the different ways that we can meet your child’s additional requirements.
+If you feel that you would like to discuss your concerns further then please make an appointment with your child’s class teacher to see our SENCo (Special Educational Needs Co-ordinator), Rob Harnett, who can advise you on the different ways that we can meet your child’s additional requirements.

 Our SENCo is one of a team of people we have here at school to support children who have additional needs.